powerfulseal/powerfulseal/LABELS.md

 To reduce the processing time needed to filter a large number of pods, you can instruct PowerfulSeal to only look up pods under a specific namespace by using the `--kubernetes-namespace` argument.
 This behaves similar to `kubectl`, where not specifying the argument defaults PowerfulSeal to the `default` namespace, whereas specifying an empty value (`--kubernetes-namespace=`) retrieves all pods across all namespaces.

+## Annotations

+The values labels can have in Kubernetes is restricted, so some of the configuration below is not possible with labels (`seal/days` at the moment).
+To work around this, you can use any of the labels specified here as annotations instead.
+If you specify a key both as a label and an annotation, the label value will be preferred.

 ## Example

 Suppose we have pods `my-app-1`, `my-app-2`, etc. under the `default` namespace in a system which is designed to handle the failure of one `my-app` pod.
 In this case, we can make the decision to label the first application pod: